SudhakarGoyal/End-to-End-Self-Driving-Simulation/README.md

 3 fully connected layers

 Further steps
-1) Training the network for predicting speed, steering, brake and throttle
+1) Training the network for predicting steering and throttle together.
+Currently, I have 2 different models for steering and throttle prediction.
 2) Try using RNN on the extracted features and compute the steering values